juhamyllari/arithmetic-visualizer/documentation/TopicDescription.md

 A single user.

 **Functionality:**
-* Creating arithmetic expressions via a graphic interface.
+* Creating arithmetic expressions via a graphical interface.
 * Expressions may also be entered as strings.
 (This will only be implemented if time permits.)